Richard Patrick: Filter

 Patrick returned to the studio in April 2012, to work with producer Bob Marlette and Kill Hannah guitarist, Jonny Radtke, on his next Filter album, under the working title Gurney and the Burning Books.
 After Filter was signed to Wind-up Records in September 2012, Patrick released his sixth studio album The Sun Comes Out Tonight on June 4, 2013.

 In early 2015, Patrick reunited with Ben Grosse, Michael "Blumpy" Tuller, Brian Virtue and former Filter guitarist Brian Liesegang to begin recording Filter's most recent album.
 After launching a PledgeMusic campaign, Patrick and contributing artists Oumi Kapila, Chris Reeve and Ashley Dzerigian released Filter's seventh studio album Crazy Eyes on April 8, 2016.

 In 2018, Patrick reunited with Brian Liesegang to record a followup to Short Bus entitled Rebus, and funded the project using PledgeMusic.
 The project remains unreleased due to PledgeMusic going bankrupt.
 Patrick and Liesegang decided to mount a Title of Record 20th anniversary tour in the Fall of 2019, but the tour was cancelled due to scheduling conflicts with deadlines for film scores that Patrick was working on.
-In lieu of the Rebus release, Patrick instead plans to release a new Filter album with a different lineup of musicians entitled They Got Us Right Where They Want Us, at Each Other's Throats.
+In lieu of the Rebus release, Patrick instead released a new Filter album with a different lineup of musicians entitled The Algorithm.

+On August 1, 2025 Patrick was featured on the release of the single Blue Sky Mystery by the Canadian rock band Finger Eleven.
+He was also featured in the single's official music video, performing his guest verse.
+On the week of November 10, 2025 "Blue Sky Mystery" has currently reached the No. 6 position on the Canadian Rock Billboard music charts.